Biden Is Now The President Elect, What's The Midstream Risk?

 The above graph highlights U.S. electricity usage from different sources versus their lifetime emissions generation.
 In a country that still gets 11% of its total electricity usage (and a much larger % of its power usage) from coal, there's significant room for improvement by moving to natural gas.
 More importantly, natural gas doesn't have the same energy storage issues.

-Climate change is a risk worth paying attention to because its likely to cause a multi-decade shift into renewables, as the technology improves and costs come down, simple capitalist math.
-That transition is minimal in the short-term, however, looking at 50+ years out, its something companies need to look at.
+Climate change is a risk worth paying attention to because it's likely to cause a multi-decade shift into renewables, as the technology improves and costs come down, simple capitalist math.
+That transition is minimal in the short term, however, looking at 50+ years out, it's something companies need to look at.

-With companies like General Motors (NYSE: GM), moving past the Trump administration climate standards.
+With companies like General Motors (GM), moving past the Trump administration climate standards.

 Midstream Company Valuation and Opportunity